Paula Downes in her film adaptation of Andrew Downes' Song Cycle, Old Love's Domain

 The work was a prize winner in the 1980 Stroud Festival International Composers' Competition, and was performed in the Prizewinners' Recital at Wycliffe College, Gloucestershire, by Malcolm Singer (baritone) and Christine Crowshaw (piano), in October 1980, as part of the Stroud Festival.

-Several performances of the songs have since been given by students from Birmingham Conservatoire, in particular the prizewinning performance of the 2015 Andrew Downes Performance Prize competition, given by Andrew Randall (baritone) with Tingting Yao (piano), in the Conservatoire Recital Hall.
-Andrew Randall and Tingting Yao performed the work again in their prizewinners' recital in March 2017, again in the Birmingham Conservatoire Recital Hall.
-This was one of the last recitals in this hall before Birmingham Conservatoire was demolished and moved to it's newly built premises at Millennium Point, Birmingham.
+Several performances of the songs have since been given by students from Royal Birmingham Conservatoire, in particular the prizewinning performance of the 2015 Andrew Downes Performance Prize competition, given by Andrew Randall (baritone) with Tingting Yao (piano), in the Conservatoire Recital Hall.
+Andrew Randall and Tingting Yao performed the work again in their prizewinners' recital in March 2017, again in the Royal Birmingham Conservatoire Recital Hall.
+This was one of the last recitals in this hall in Paradise Place before Royal Birmingham Conservatoire moved to it's newly built premises at Millennium Point, Birmingham.

 In the 2023 Andrew Downes Performance Prize competition at Royal Birmingham Conservatoire, Oliver Plant played the vocal line of Casterbridge Fair on the tenor trombone.
 He was accompanied by Joanne Sealey.